Karnataka Shops and Establishment Act

 Employment of Child, Young Persons and Women

-The Karnataka Shops and Establishment Act prohibits the employment of child at any establishment.
+The Karnataka Shops and Establishment Act prohibits the employment of a child at any establishment.
 A child is any person who has not completed fourteen years of age.

 Also, young person and woman cannot be required or allowed to work whether as an employee or otherwise in any establishment during night.
 A young person is anyone who has completed the age of fourteen, but not eighteen.